Mind the Web: The Security of Web Use Agents: Mitigations Strategies

-\textbf{Ensemble Learning.} Sending the user’s instruction and relevant contextual information to multiple underlying LLMs in parallel.
-The agent then compares the proposed next actions using an LLM and only proceeds if a majority of models suggest aligned behavior.
-This consensus-based mechanism reduces the likelihood of executing a prompt injection that successfully targets a single model.
-It adds robustness through redundancy, especially for sensitive or high-impact operations.
-However, it introduces latency and resource overhead, and may be less effective if all models share common vulnerabilities or training biases~\cite{zou2023}. \begin{itemize} \item \textbf{Relevant payload types:} P1–P9 (all categories). \end{itemize}
+\textbf{Ensemble Learning.} Send the user’s instruction and relevant information to multiple LLMs in parallel, then compare their proposed actions with an LLM and proceed only if most models agree.
+This consensus-based approach lowers the chance of a prompt injection exploiting a single model and adds redundancy, especially for sensitive or high-impact tasks.
+However, it increases latency and resource costs, and may fail if all models share the same vulnerabilities or training biases~\cite{zou2023}.